pydata/pydata-cookbook/papers/joshua_warner/00_scikitimage.rst

 .. figure:: row-col.png
    :align: center

    Illustration of NumPy ``(row, column)`` indexing for a two-dimensional array or image.
-Note the origin is in the upper left.
+Note the origin is in the upper left. :label:`row-col`

 TODO:  Parallel & distributed processing via dask